Annie Vidal

-Annie Vidal (born 17 September 1956) is a French politician of La République En Marche!
-(LREM) who has been a member of the National Assembly since 18 June 2017, representing the department of Seine-Maritime.
+Annie Vidal (born 17 September 1956) is a French politician of Renaissance who has been a member of the National Assembly since 18 June 2017, representing the department of Seine-Maritime.

 Political career

+Vidal was first elected in the 2017 French legislative election.
 In parliament, Vidal serves on the Committee on Social Affairs.

+She was re-elected in 2022 and 2024.

 Political positions

 In July 2019, Vidal voted in favor of the French ratification of the European Union’s Comprehensive Economic and Trade Agreement (CETA) with Canada.